 These enchiladas are unique for having no cheese or beans but with lots of vegetables.
-The nutriitonal yeast is optional but definitely worth finding at your local, healthy grocery store.
+The nutritional yeast is optional but definitely worth finding at your local, healthy grocery store.
 If you make them there is enough here to make 2 trays so that you can freeze one for another night.
 Why wash the dishes and do all that cutting again if you don’t have to?
 A food processor will make the job go quickly too.
 MEAL EXTENSIONS at the bottom gives some ideas for making other entrees with this recipe.

 2 lb(s) ground beef